Rockies vs. Braves Player Props Betting Odds

-You can find player prop bet odds for Ronald Acuna Jr., Ryan McMahon and others on the Atlanta Braves and Colorado Rockies prior to their matchup at 8:40 PM ET on Monday at Coors Field.
+Those looking to place a player prop wager can find odds for Ronald Acuna Jr., Ryan McMahon and others in the Atlanta Braves-Colorado Rockies matchup at Coors Field on Tuesday at 8:40 PM ET.

 Bet on this matchup or its props with BetMGM!